Digital-Identity-Labs/smee/README.md

 (Currently only tested on Macs with Homebrew, but it *should* also work on Debian, Ubuntu, Red Hat and Alpine Linux)

 A future version of Smee will support alternative sets of backends.

+### Rambo and Rust

+Smee uses an Elixir library called [Rambo](https://hex.pm/packages/rambo) to run external utilities like xsltproc.
+Rambo relies on a small compiled shim that is provided pre-compiled for various architectures or automatically built during installation.

+- If your system does not match any of the supplied binary shims, you will need to have a rust compiler installed so Rambo can build the shim itself.
+- Version 0.3.4 of Rambo has an additional problem: it does not ship with a precompiled binary for M1 Macs, *and it also does not automatically build one*.
+Smee works around that with an explicit compile step in `mix.exs`, but it prevent Smee from being used in Elixir .exs scripts on M1 Macs unless you copy the compiled shim from Smee into your script's build directory.
+  Hopefully this will be fixed in later versions of Rambo.

 ## Uses